rocketacademy/sarah-classic/course-logistics/required-hardware-and-software.md

 ---
-description: 'To partake in RA''s courses, we will need the following hardware and software.'
+description: "To partake in RA's courses, we will need the following hardware and software."
 ---

 # 💻 Required Hardware and Software